matanki-saito/EU4dll/README.md

 ## Find bugs
 If you find a bug, **create a issue** in this repository.
 If possible, please write the issue report in English.
 However you can also create it in your language (Japanese, Korean, Chinese, Russian etc).

+## Autoupdate
+Plugin.dll will be updated automatically.
+It requires an Internet connection at game run.
+If you do not need　or play offline,  please DELETE "plugins/autoupdate.bat" file.

 ## Licence
 MIT Licence